-Annual Notices Notice Applicability Description Wellness Notice - HIPAA Group health plans with health- contingent wellness programs Employers with health-contingent wellness programs must provide a notice that informs employees that there is an alternative way to qualify for the program's reward.
+HIPAA privacy notice Self-insured group health plans The HIPAA Privacy Rule requires self-insured health plans to maintain and provide their own privacy notices.
+Special rules, however, apply for fully insured plans.
+Under these rules, the health insurance issuer, not the health plan itself, is primarily responsible for the privacy notice.
+Self-insured health plans are required to send the privacy notice at certain times, including to new enrollees at the time of enrollment.
+Thus, the privacy notice should be provided with the plan's open enrollment materials.
+Also, at least once every three years, health plans must either redistribute the privacy notice or notify participants that the privacy notice is available and explain how to obtain a copy.
+The Department of Health and Human Services provides model privacy notices for health plans to choose from.
+HIPAA special enrollment notice All group health plans At or prior to the time of enrollment, a group health plan must provide each eligible employee with a notice of his or her special enrollment rights under HIPAA.
+This notice should be included with the plan's enrollment materials.
+It is often included in the health plan's SPD or insurance booklet.
+Wellness notice-HIPAA Group health plans with health- contingent wellness programs Employers with health-contingent wellness programs must provide a notice that informs employees that there is an alternative way to qualify for the program's reward.
 This notice must be included in all plan materials that describe the terms of the wellness program.
 If wellness program materials are being distributed at open enrollment (or renewal time), the notice should be included with those materials.
-Sample language is available in the DOL's compliance assistance guide .
-Wellness Notice - ADA Wellness programs that collect health information or include medical exams To comply with the Americans with Disabilities Act (ADA), wellness plans that collect health information or involve medical exams must provide a notice to employees that explains how the information will be used, collected and kept confidential.
+Sample language is available in the DOL's compliance assistance guide.
+Wellness notice- Americans with Disabilities Act (ADA) Wellness programs that collect health information or include medical exams To comply with the ADA, wellness plans that collect health information or involve medical exams must provide a notice to employees that explains how the information will be used, collected and kept confidential.
 Employees must receive this notice before providing any health information and with enough time to decide whether to participate in the program.
 Employers implementing a wellness program for the upcoming plan year should include this notice in their open enrollment materials.
 The Equal Employment Opportunity Commission (EEOC) has provided a sample notice for employers to use.